BillRaymond/cambermast-work-hub/README.md

 - Card shadows, rounded corners, and a radial grid background utility

 Stick to these tokens and your sub-sites will always align with cambermast.com.

+## Editing the current pages

+- `src/routes/+page.svelte` renders the lightweight Cambermast Work Hub overview with the contact link.
+- `src/routes/liamottley/+page.svelte` acts as the dedicated Liam Ottley subsite and can be iterated on without touching other routes.